Bilal-kamran/Nvim-Config/README.md

    ```sh
    nvim
    ```
-   The necessary plugins will be installed automatically.
+   The necessary plugins (if any) and settings will be loaded automatically.

 ## Acknowledgements
 Special thanks to these resources and individuals who inspired this configuration: